Psychological Trauma and Post-Traumatic Stress Disorder (PTSD)

 Often symptoms gradually disappear.
 When they do not, and when they interfere with normal activities, it is important to seek help from a qualified mental health practitioner trained in trauma therapy.

-My experience as a registered clinical counsellor includes trauma-informed therapy for violent personal attacks, motor vehicle accidents, domestic violence, abuse, and sexual assault.
+Our experience as registered clinical counsellors includes trauma-informed therapy for violent personal attacks, motor vehicle accidents, domestic violence, abuse, and sexual assault.

 Complex trauma is repetitive trauma that individuals experience over a prolonged period.
 The frequency of the traumatic events does not allow the body and mind to recover, and so the effects accumulate.
 This impacts the individual’s psychological development.
 Complex trauma may have its origins in childhood experiences that are not necessarily life-threatening.
 These include abuse, betrayal, abandonment, exploitation, antipathy, and rejection.